-Even though they are essentially the same thing—a muscle contracting suddenly and painfully against your will—there are some important differences between an ordinary muscle cramp and menstrual cramps.
+Sure cramps are largely based on the same thing: a muscle contracting suddenly and painfully against your will.
+However, menstrual cramps put regular cramps to shame in several ways.
 Duration, for one thing: sure, a muscle cramp can last for up to 15 minutes, but as anyone who’s experienced a seemingly continuous day-long menstrual cramp can attest, that’s nothing.
 And for another: menstrual cramps are in your uterus, which can make it feel as if the pain is radiating from the very core of your being.
 Besides that, it’s more or less socially acceptable to suddenly fall down in the middle of a crowded hallway because of a wrenching pain in your calf; on the other hand, a woman who doubles over midstride, clutching at her abdomen and groaning in pain, just tends to make everyone feel awkward.
+And it’s certainly not fun for the woman.

 Symptoms of Menstrual Cramps